Sampling random graphs with specified degree sequences: Materials and Methods

+And second, the effective sample size grows extraordinarily slowly with the number of sampled graphs, because sequential steps in the Markov chain are highly correlated.\ As a result, if a researcher is storing every graph to make additional analyses subsequently, the memory requirement to store the graphs would be extremely prohibitive, even for networks of modest size (see \hbox{Appendix \ref{appendix:C})}.

-The Fosdick et al. MCMC algorithm is guaranteed to sample graphs with a given degree sequence uniformly from any of the eight desired graphs spaces (with very few exceptions in the loopy graph space~\cite{nishimura2018connectivity}), after it has converged to its stationary distribution.
-Fosdick et al. provide a proof that this convergence is achieved in the asymptotic limit of $t \to \infty$.
+The Fosdick et al. MCMC algorithm is guaranteed to sample graphs with a given degree sequence uniformly at random only after it has converged to its stationary distribution.
+Fosdick et al.\ provide a proof that this convergence is achieved in the asymptotic limit of $t \to \infty$.
 However, in practice, there exists some finite time $t_*$ at which the MCMC has effectively reached this asymptotic state.
-Our goal is to detect the earliest time at which this is true, but no earlier.
+Our goal is to detect the earliest time at which this is true.

 Here, we develop a complete solution to the practical task of sampling from the configuration model.
 Our solution divides this problem into three parts.